Stellarend/Tower-of-Fantasy-Guide/README.md

 1. Enjoyment

     If you don't enjoy your weapons then you'll never want to play, so you'll never make progress.
-The most important thing is that you enjoy your weapon to keep you motivated to grind for progression.
+The most important thing is that you enjoy your weapon so you stay motivated to grind for progression.

 1. Shatter and Charge Rate